thinknathan/tsd-template-boom/README.md

 ## Features

 - Full Lua and Defold API type definitions for TypeScript auto-complete and type checking
-- Access to a library of types for Defold extensions by running `yarn resolve` or `npm run resolve`
 - Built-in types for boom
 - Eslint config for handling the caveats of TypeScriptToLua and keeping your code correct
   - `yarn lint` or `npm run lint` to run the linter